vitoho/blog/content/en/post/Esp-Eye Hand On With Simple WiFi Configuration Post 1.md

 :beetle:Known issue &To-do list:

-- [x] Now web UI will show a fake connect successfully message, the next step might be to complete  the cmd_handler, make it return back connection success/failure status.
+:white_check_mark: ​Now web UI will show a fake connect successfully message, the next step might be to complete  the cmd_handler, make it return back connection success/failure status.

-- [x] When input the wrong password the program will keep try to connect with AP, so need to set up a retry countdown to prevent this.
+:white_check_mark: ​When input the wrong password the program will keep try to connect with AP, so need to set up a retry countdown to prevent this.

 :lollipop: One last thing: